Wilmington International Airport

-Wilmington International Airport (IATA: ILM, ICAO: KILM, FAA LID: ILM) is a public airport located just north of Wilmington, North Carolina, in unincorporated Wrightsboro, Cape Fear Township, New Hanover County.
+Wilmington International Airport (IATA: ILM, ICAO: KILM, FAA LID: ILM) is a public airport located just north of Wilmington, North Carolina, in unincorporated Wrightsboro.
 ILM covers 1,800 acres (728 ha).

-During the calendar year 2018 ILM had a record high number of passengers with 470,255 enplanements and 463,803 deplanements, totaling 934,058 passengers.
+During the calendar year of 2024, ILM served a record-high number of passengers, with 736,868 enplanements and 729,001 deplanements, totaling 1,465,869 passengers.
 The airport has two runways and a single terminal which has eight gates.
-The airport is also home to a fixed-base operation (FBO).
-There is a 24-hour US Customs and Border Protection ramp for international flights wishing to stop at the airport.
+The airport is also home to two fixed-base operators (FBO).
+There is a 24-hour U.S. Customs and Border Protection ramp, built in 2008, for international flights wishing to stop at the airport.
 The separate terminal was built to serve the international flights that land each year (private or charter).
-The airport's location on the coast, halfway between NYC and Miami, makes it a desirable and less busy entry point to the United States, with the recent addition of a 24-hour US Customs ramp, which was completed in 2008.
+The airport's location on the coast, halfway between New York City and Miami, makes it a desirable and less busy entry point to the United States.

+The airport is an operating base for Avelo Airlines.

-Wilmington International Airport is owned by New Hanover County, North Carolina which leases the airport to the Wilmington Airport Authority.
-The current Airport Director is Julie Wilsey, AAE.
+Wilmington International Airport is owned by New Hanover County, which leases the airport to the Wilmington Airport Authority.
+The current airport director is Jeffrey Bourk, A.A.E.
 The New Hanover County Airport Authority has seven board members, appointed by the New Hanover County Commissioners.